Makeroni/Eye-of-Horus/src/apps/readme.md

 4.- Execute in your linux computer the command xhost +si:localuser:www-data
-This will allow xdotool to control our mouse
+This will allow xdotool to control our mouse.

 5.- Run the Eye Interface webpage that will process the images and control the mouse (you will need an apache/php server)